bluesillybeard/Pinc2/readme.md

 - Language agnostic - the API should avoid things that are difficult to port to other languages
     - The header is written in plain C, so any language with C FFI can be used
     - The external API only uses `int`, `char`, `void`, and basic pointers to arrays (`char*` and `len` for strings, `int*` and `len` for element arrays, etc)
+    - We do unfortunately require callbacks for some things.
+Fortunately, none of them matter to the core API - it's up to the binding how to handle them.

 - ZERO compile-time dependencies other than a functional C compiler / linker
     - Headers for external libraries are rebuilt and baked into the library itself